-The policy employs the use of blackout periods to restrict directors, officers, senior executives, and their associates, together with other persons identified by the Company from time to time, from trading during times where sensitive, non-public information may be held.
+The policy employs the use of blackout periods to restrict directors, officers, ELT members, and other senior leaders and their associates, together with other persons identified by the Company from time to time, from trading during times where sensitive, non-public information may be held.
 In addition, those persons must notify the Company in advance of any proposed dealing in the Company's securities.

-Under the terms of the policy, directors, officers, senior executives, and their associates are prohibited from entering into hedging transactions which operate to limit the economic risk of their securities in the Company (including under any equity-based remuneration scheme) without first obtaining written approval and must notify the Company and receive written clearance before engaging in any margin or securities lending arrangements or granting a security interest or other encumbrance over Company securities.
+Under the terms of the policy, directors, officers, ELT members and other senior leaders, and their associates are prohibited from entering into hedging transactions which operate to limit the economic risk of their securities in the Company (including under any equity-based remuneration scheme) without first obtaining written approval and must notify the Company and receive written clearance before engaging in any margin or securities lending arrangements or granting a security interest or other encumbrance over Company securities.